What Actually Happens During A Stroke?

 If treated quickly enough, medications can be useful in dissolving the blood clot and preventing severe, permanent brain damage.

-For this reason, if you suspect you or a loved one is having a stroke, it’s important to get to an emergency hospital right away and note the time the symptoms started.
+For this reason, if you suspect you or a loved one is having a stroke, it’s important to get to an emergency hospital right away.

 What Happens During A Hemorrhagic Stroke?